shsarna/RowsAutomationFramework/README.md

 # RowsAutomationFramework

-This Repository consists of two test scenarios provided by Rows for assessment.
-Thw two test scenarios are related to the steps mentioned below:
+This repository contains two test scenarios provided by Rows for assessment.
+The two test scenarios are related to the following steps:
 **Scenario 1**
 Steps:
 1. Login